gitkraken/gitkraken-client-docs/gitkraken-client/preferences.md

 - Show commit author in graph
 - Show commit date/time in graph
 - Show commit sha in graph

+### Date/Time Locale and Short Format

+Date and Time Locale can be set from the UI Customization to match your system or you can set a custom locale.
+The Date/Time Short Format will match the Date/Time Locale.
+However, you can define a custom format as well.

+See all formatting options that can be used <a href="https://momentjs.com/docs/#/displaying/format/">here</a>.

 ## GPG Preferences